koleks92/KnitOut/README.md

 These pages allow users to log in, log out, or register a new account.

 ## Distinctiveness and Complexity

-I believe that this project incorporates all the skills I have learned from previous projects, enabling me to create something truly special.
-I made an effort to limit the usage of Bootstrap libraries so that I could focus on developing my own CSS/HTML style.
-Additionally, I created my own APIs for functionalities such as rating, adding/removing ratings, adding/removing bookmarks, and managing bookmarks and user following.
+I believe that this project showcases the culmination of all the skills I have acquired from previous projects, allowing me to create something truly exceptional.
+One of my main objectives was to reduce reliance on Bootstrap libraries in order to focus on developing my own unique CSS/HTML style.
+As part of this effort, I went the extra mile to create custom APIs for various functionalities, including rating recipes, adding or removing ratings, managing bookmarks, and handling user following.

-I developed a custom JavaScript function that allows for dynamic changes to the rating bar without having to reload the entire page.
-Lastly, but certainly not least, I aimed to create a webpage/web application that caters to the needs of the knitting community.
+To enhance user experience, I implemented a custom JavaScript function that enables dynamic changes to the rating bar without the need for page reloading.
+Furthermore, my goal was to design a webpage/web application that specifically caters to the knitting community, considering their specific needs and preferences.

+In terms of visual aesthetics, I aimed for an easy-to-view interface with intuitive navigation and pleasing color schemes.
+Leveraging CSS, I crafted my own distinctive website style, incorporating unique hover effects, personalized button designs, and customized logos.

 ## Contributing